skurtis/Read2Fast/README.md

 ```
 ./read2fast.sh Ref FQ Sample BQ MQ MAC Mincov
 ```
+Below is a description of the input parameters in order in which they must be entered.
 __Parameter__ | __Description__
 ------------- | ---------------
 __Ref__ | Reference FASTA file of genomic loci.